marunpeng93/tas/Readme.md

 Tas simplifies code logic, making code easy to maintain.
 Tas executes async code in a sync manner, avoiding callback hell, and is faster and easier to use than Promise.
 Tas can be used in [Node](https://nodejs.org) and in browsers.
 Tas is a lightweight JavaScript logic framework (only 3KB gzipped), with no dependency.
 Tas is the abbreviation of "tasks".

 The tasks written by Tas do not need to use Promise / resolve / reject, generator / yield, async / await, so Tas is easier to use than Promise and promise libraries.
 Tas does not use setTimeout or similar methods recommended by the Promise standard.
-With no delay, Tas is faster than Promise and promise libraries. (<a href="#why">Why?</a>).
+With no delay, Tas is faster than Promise and promise libraries (<a href="#why">Why</a>).